Bitskwela/bitdev-dml-exercises/contracts/ch_09_python/le_04_lists_tuples_dictionaries/mat_1.md

 ### 12. Mini Performance Hint
 List append: amortized O(1).
 Dict lookup: average O(1).
 Linear search in list: O(n).
 For large N, prefer dict for membership tests.

-### 13. Practice Prompts
-1. Convert a list of `(id, name)` tuples to a dict.
-2. Show code that mistakenly mutates shared default list and fix it.
-3. Build a frequency dict of tag counts from list of resident dicts.
-4. Replace nested list-of-lists with list-of-dicts and explain clarity gain.

-### 14. Reflection
-When will you deliberately choose a tuple over a list?
-List two reasons.

 ---

 ## Closing Story